Matador Network: GuideGeek

-Films and books
+Films, series and books

 Matador Network operates an in-house production team of 40 known as Matador Studios, which produces video content for brands as well as Matador Originals.
 Matador Network has distribution partnerships with organizations such as ESPN and Roku.
+The company has produced multiple limited travel series on The Roku Channel such as The Walton Adventure: Texas Edition, Puerto Rico: Mountains to Coast and Unexpected South Dakota hosted by Forrest Galante.
 It also created a video for Jeep starring snowboarder Shaun White.

 In 2019, Matador Network partnered with Southwest Airlines to create a four-episode series called "My City, My Heart: An Insiders' Guide by Southwest Employees."
 The series showcased employees from four different work groups, each playing an important role, and launched across Matador's digital channels and onboard Wi-Fi-equipped flights on Southwest.

 Matador Network has also published books, including "No Foreign Lands: 100 of the Most Inspirational Travel Quotes of All Time," which was named a 2012 New York Times gift guide suggestion.

 Matador was approached by publishing house Macmillan to write the book "101 Places to Get F*cked Up Before You Die."
 Matador senior editor David S. Miller told Business Insider, "Our website is not about exploiting destinations.
 Matador and our brand has always been about traveling in a respectful way and trying to connect with local people."